goplayerjuggler/goVariants/transformer/README.md

 ### Installing Go-Variants-Transformer

 Copy or clone (via git) the source files for Go-Variants.
-Then, from within the local install folder:
+Then, from within the `transfomer` local sub-folder:

 ```shell
 $ npm install
 ```

-If you have installed `yarn`, you can use it instead of `npm`.
+If you `yarn`, you can use it instead of `npm`.

 ```shell
 $ yarn install